-- In most situations, the County offices will be closed for the holidays listed above.
-For offices that work Monday through Friday, if one of the holidays listed falls on a Saturday the office will close and the holiday will be observed on Friday.
-If the holiday falls on a Sunday, the office will close and the holiday will be observed on Monday.
-Employees who have work schedules other than the standard Monday through Friday will observe the holiday on the legal holiday. - Full time employees will be compensated for the holiday at straight time pay for the number of hours they are normally scheduled.
-Part-time employees do not receive holiday pay, unless they work on the holiday. - If a full time non-exempt employee works on a holiday, they will receive compensatory time equivalent to time and one half (11⁄2) for the hours that were actually worked in addition to straight time compensation for the holiday, equal to the number of hours normally worked in a shift.
+- 315-02 In most situations, the County offices will be closed for the holidays listed above.
+For offices that work Monday through Friday, if one of the holidays listed falls on a Saturday, the office will close and the holiday will be observed on Friday.
+If the holiday falls on a Sunday, the office will close and the holiday will be observed on Monday. - 315-03 Employees who have work schedules other than the standard Monday through Friday will observe the holiday on the day of the legal holiday.

+- 315-04 Full time employees will be compensated for the holiday at straight time pay for the number of hours they are normally scheduled.
+Part-time employees do not receive holiday pay, unless they work on the holiday. - 315-05 If a full-time non-exempt employee works on a holiday, they will receive compensatory time equivalent to time and one half (11⁄2) for the hours that were actually worked in addition to straight time compensation for the holiday, equal to the number of hours normally worked in a shift.
 (Exempt employees do not qualify for overtime, therefore do not receive additional compensation for working on a holiday.)
 The time must be reported as "holiday worked" on the time sheet.
-The employee must then schedule the use of the comp time with the employee's immediate supervisor, or refer to departmental guidelines for the use of comp time. - If a part time employee works on one of the days listed above, they will receive double time and 1⁄2 pay for the hours that were actually worked. - Full-time employees who work schedules other than the standard Monday through Friday will receive straight time comp time for the number of hours normally worked in a shift for any holiday that falls on their regularly scheduled day off.
-That time off will be scheduled with the department head and/or elected official, to best serve the needs of the department. - Full-time employees who are on an approved paid or unpaid leave of absence will be paid holiday pay during their approved leave only if they are not compensated under another benefit program.
-If they are receiving Worker's Compensation or Short-Term Disability, they will receive a portion of the holiday pay to equal compensation of a full day. - Employees who desire to observe a holiday not recognized by Twin Falls County in this policy may be permitted to access paid leave accounts, with prior authorization in accordance to those policies, or may be granted time off without pay, provided it does not create an undue hardship to the County.
+The employee must then schedule the use of the comp time with the employee's immediate supervisor, or refer to departmental guidelines for the use of comp time. - 315-06 If a part time employee works on one of the days listed above, they will receive straight time holiday pay and 1 1⁄2 pay for the hours that were actually worked. - 315-07 Full-employees who work schedules other than the standard Monday through Friday will receive straight time comp time for the number of hours normally worked in a shift for any holiday that falls on their regularly scheduled day off. - 315-08 If Monday is a holiday AND the last day of the pay period, holiday pay and holiday overtime will be split between two pay periods for employees who work any hours between midnight and 5:59 a.m.
+Some examples based on a 12-hour shift employee are listed below: